roscoestar/roscoestar.github.io/_posts/2019-09-11-dinosaur-family-overview.markdown

 ![fig-1.15](/assets/family-overview-15.png)

 Eumaniraptora (meaning “true hand thief”) is the final group of theropods we’ll examine here.
-It includes Troodontids, Dromaeosaurs, and birds.
+It includes troodontids, dromaeosaurs, and birds.
 Famous members include Velociraptor, Utahraptor, Troodon, Deinonychus, and Microraptor.
-Troodontids and Dromaeosaurs were famous for their hyperextended “killing claw” on each foot.
+Troodontids and dromaeosaurs were famous for their hyperextended “killing claw” on each foot.

 ![fig-4.3](/assets/Dakotaraptor.png)